Muqarrab Khan Gakhar: Reign

 The hereditary title of Sultan was passed down to Muqarrab after his ascendancy.
-Muqarrab Khan accompanied Nader Shah to his invasion of the Mughal Empire and was also present at the Battle of Karnal.
+Muqarrab Khan was acknowledged by Nader Shah during his invasion of the Mughal Empire.

 Mu'azzam Khan's sudden death led to an anarchy in Pothohar.
 Muqarrab Khan immediately called Diwan Ahmed Khan Gakhar of Mirpur and Mahabat Hayatullah Khan Gakhar of Akbarabad-Takhpari for a Panchayat and a tripartite alliance was made.
 Jang Quli Khan Khattak, also known as Khojam Quli Khan utilising the dire state of the Gakhars, laid siege to the fortress of Rawalpindi.
 Muqarrab Khan at once came to the defence of Amir Khan Firuzal of Rawalpindi and defeated and forced Jang Quli Khan out of Rawalpindi.
 Muqarrab Khan also helped Diwan Ahmed Khan in subduing the Andarhal hills centred around Mirpur from the Chibs led by Asalat Khan Chib of Mauza Punir.
 Muqarrab then continued his expedition against Malik Khan Mangrial of Saila Kotla, Jammu, a rival of Diwan Ahmed Khan.
 Malik Khan's forces were routed, and he himself was killed.

 After Nader Shah's invasion, the influence of the Mughal Empire in Punjab was practically diminished.
 Thus, in 1741, Muqarrab Khan took the city of Gujrat and made it his capital.
 He also built a Baradari in the city and used it as his primary residence.
 This Baradari was renovated by Ranjit Singh in 1835.
 After the Fall of Punjab, it was given to the deputy commissioner of Gujrat.
 Muqarrab Khan was again challenged in Pothohar, but this time by Himmat Khan Gakhar of Domeli, one of his kinsmen.
 His main objective was to kill Muqarrab's commander-in-chief and was successful in doing so in an ensuing conflict.
-Muqarrab, in retaliation, pillaged and burned many villages and killed many of the preparators while the rest were pardoned through the intervention of Nawazish Ali Khan Gakhar of Khanpur.
+Muqarrab, in retaliation, pillaged and burned many villages and killed many of the perpetrators while the rest were pardoned through the intervention of Nawazish Ali Khan Gakhar of Khanpur.

 An invasion was made by Yusufzai Afghans eying for land and property in the Pothohar plateau.
 The tripartite alliance came into effect as the Yusufzais were defeated and expelled.
 Muqarrab Khan then clashed with Chaudhry Mehr Qassar, a Zamindar of Badshahani (a village in Jhelum) for forcibly carrying off some of his men who had found asylum in Muqarrab's dominion.
 The Chaudhry was ambushed, defeated, and killed.